sheredom/hashmap.h/README.md

   external projects).
 - Used an explicitly public domain license for the code - the [unlicense](https://unlicense.org/).
-- Changed the API to take string slices (pointer & length) instead of null terminated strings.
+- Changed the API to take arbitrary data pointers and length (it was originally solely for UTF-8 string slices).
 - Did a pass to clean up the comments and function signatures.
 - Added second iterator, tests and documentation.
 (Samuel D. Crow)

 ## License